Thiruvaragunamangai Perumal Temple: Religious significance

 Brahmanda Purana one of the eighteen sacred texts of Hinduism and written by Veda Vyasa contains a chapter called Navathirupathi Mahatmeeyam.
 Vaikunta Mahatmeeyam is another work in Sanskrit that glorifies the temple and is a part of Tamraparani Sthalapurana available only in palm manuscripts.
-The temple is revered in the Nalayira Divya Prabandham, the 7th–9th century Sri Vaishnava canon, contributed to by Nammalvar.
+The temple is revered in the Nalayira Divya Prabandham, the 7th–9th-century-CE Sri Vaishnava canon, contributed to by Nammalvar.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 The temple is also classified as a Nava Tirupati, the nine temples revered by Nammalvar located in the banks of Tamiraparani river.
 The temple is next only to Alwarthirunagari Temple in terms of importance among the nine Nava Tirupati temple.
 Nammalvar makes a reference about the temple in his work named Tiruvaymoli.
 During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupati Antati by Divya Kavi Pillai Perumal Aiyangar.
 The temple also forms a series of Navagraha temples where each of the nine planetary deities of one of the temples of Nava Tirupati.
 The temple is associated with Chandra (the moon god).